sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/desktop-virtualization-image-guide.md

-# Guideline for using Edge Microvisor Toolkit (EMT) to create a Desktop Virtualization
+# Desktop Virtualization on Edge Microvisor Toolkit (EMT)

-## Abstract
+## Overview

-This document introduces the use of the Edge Microvisor Toolkit (EMT) for creating an immutable Desktop Virtualization image.
-It also provides a reference cloud-init configuration for deploying EMT images with Desktop Virtualization features.
+This guide explains how to use of the Edge Microvisor Toolkit (EMT) to create an immutable Desktop Virtualization image.
+It also provides configuration of cloud-init for deploying EMT images with Desktop Virtualization features.

 The EMT Desktop Virtualization image supports the following features: